awsdocs/aws-dynamodb-encryption-docs/doc_source/most-recent-provider.md

 The TTL does not determine how often a new CMP version is created\.
 You create new CMP versions by [rotating the cryptographic materials](#most-recent-provider-rotate)\.

 An ideal TTL value varies with the application and its latency and availability goals\.
 A lower TTL improves your security profile by reducing the time that cryptographic materials are stored in memory\.
 Also, a lower TTL refreshes critical information more frequently\.
-For example, if your internal CMP is a [Direct KMS Provider](direct-kms-provider.md), it verifies more frequently that the caller is still authorized to use an AWS KMS customer master key\.
+For example, if your internal CMP is a [Direct KMS Provider](direct-kms-provider.md), it verifies more frequently that the caller is still authorized to use an AWS KMS key\.

 However, if the TTL is too brief, the frequent calls to the provider store can increase your costs and cause your provider store to throttle requests from your application and other applications that share your service account\.
 You might also benefit from coordinating the TTL with the rate at which you rotate cryptographic materials\.